chapel-lang/ChapelExamplesAndTeachingMaterials/monthly-meeting-notes.md

 <!-- ### Next month -->
 <!-- Wishlist of future topics for these meetups. -->

+# Wednesday December 20, 2025

+### Attendees

+*

+### Agenda

+Shreyas Khandekar will present on [fastotf2](https://github.com/hpc-ai-adv-dev/fastotf2), a Chapel implementation of a subset of the Open Trace Format 2 (OTF2) library which is a standardized trace format used by tools such as [Score-P](https://www.vi-hps.org/projects/score-p) for profiling and event tracing of HPC applications.
+The focus will be on a tool for converting OTF2 traces to CSV for telemetry analysis.
+By leveraging Chapel's parallelism and C interoperability, it replaces the Python workflows to speed up trace processing.

 # Wednesday November 12, 2025

 ### Attendees